 This class takes the actor through the experience of producing and performing a play from beginning to end by staging the works of well-established playwrights.
 The actor will enjoy a challenging rehearsal process that will include voice and movement, as well as portraying characters that are multi-dimensional and intricate.
-PR - A190 students will learn the basic elements of this unique and demanding form, they will sharpen writing skills and develop character and structural elements.
+PR - A190

+Like the short story, the short film is a specific genre with its own set of rules and demands.
+In this workshop, students will learn the basic elements of this unique and demanding form, they will sharpen writing skills and develop character and structural elements.
 (ELIGIBLE FOR DISTANCE LEARNING) PR - G201